Eviction Lawyer Belle Glade, FL

 Can a tenant be evicted without cause in Florida?

-In Florida, a landlord can evict a tenant without cause only if there is no lease agreement in place or the lease is on a month-to-month basis.
-In such cases, the landlord must provide at least 30 days notice before the end of the monthly rental period.
-For tenants with a lease agreement, the landlord must have a legal cause as defined by Florida law to proceed with an eviction.
+In Florida, a landlord can evict a tenant without cause only if there is no lease agreement or if the lease is on a month-to-month basis.
+You must provide at least a 15-day notice before the end of the monthly rental period to terminate the tenancy without cause.

-How long does an eviction take?
+How long does the eviction process take in Belle Glade?

 Can I remove a tenant myself?

-What if a tenant doesn’t vacate after a three-day notice?
+What if a tenant doesn’t vacate after a Three-Day Notice?

 Choose Kelley, Grant & Tanis Law for Your Belle Glade Eviction Case

 Choosing the right legal representation can make a significant difference in the outcome of eviction cases.
 Kelley, Grant & Tanis Law provides experienced, local expertise in Belle Glade property law that you can trust.
-Our approach is tailored to protect your property investment, while upholding your rights as a landlord.
-Contact us at 1-877-871-8300 to see how we can assist you.
+As members of the Florida Bar Association, we specialize in real estate law, estate planning, and title insurance.
+Our approach is tailored to protect your property investment while upholding your rights as a landlord.

-Eviction Laws Belle Glade, FL
+Eviction Laws in Belle Glade, FL

-- Legal Grounds for Eviction: Common grounds include non-payment of rent, violation of lease terms, and damage to property.
+- Legal Grounds for Eviction: Valid reasons include non-payment of rent, lease breaches, or illegal activities on the property.

 About Belle Glade